undertap/webapp-starter-1/README.md

-# Full Stack Monorepo
+# B(build)stack

-A modern full-stack application built with Turborepo, featuring a Hono + Bun API backend and Next.js frontend.
+A modern full-stack application template built with Turborepo, featuring a Hono + Bun API backend and Next.js frontend.
+Easiest way to build a SaaS.

 ### API (Backend)